vic-ma/howtodismantle.github.io/_posts/2025-06-21-Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.md

 Here are the data sources we need:

 - The `ActiveAuditHeader` data source points to the `AuditHeader` table.
 The `ActiveAuditItem` data source points to the `AuditItem` table.
-Both data sources have a filter on the `TS` (timestamp) column, filled with variable `ActiveTS`.
+For both of these data sources, we use the filter `TS == {ActiveTS}`.
+That way, the data sources only give information for the active audit.
 - The `AllAuditHeader` data source contains all the possible audits.
 We need this for the overview screen, so the user can pick the audit they want to perform.
-The filter is `State`, which lets the user filter for active audits only.
+We use the filter `State == {AuditFilter}`.
+This lets the user filter for active audits only.
-- The `AuditTemplateHeader` and `AuditTemplateItem` data sources contain all the audit definitions, and they correspond to the same tables in our Peakboard Hub (or whatever storage solution you chose; see our [last article](/Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.html) for more information).
+- The `AuditTemplateHeader` and `AuditTemplateItem` data sources contain all the audit definitions, and they correspond to the same tables in our Peakboard Hub (or whatever storage solution you're using; see our [last article](/Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.html) for more information).

 Here are the variables we need: